kwonus/AVBible/Help/application.md

 If AV-Bible was installed from the GitHub project home, you will see *"AV Bible"* in the title bar of the app when it is running.

 A more common installation of a more constrained AV-Bible is available on the Microsoft Store.
-However, restrictions on Windows Store Apps results in fewer features.
+However, restrictions on Microsoft Store Apps results in fewer features.
 If the app was installed from the Microsoft Store, you will see *"AV-Bible for Windows"* in the title bar.

 Features of the app from a GitHub installation that are disabled in the Microsoft Store app are identified below: